mehmetalici/problems-vs-algorithms/README.md

 ### Problem 4: Dutch National Flag Problem
 #### Description:
-Given an input array consisting on only 0, 1, and 2, sort the array in a single traversal.
+>Given an input array consisting on only 0, 1, and 2, sort the array in a single traversal.
 You're not allowed to use any sorting function that Python provides.

 #### Expected Time Complexity
 O(n)

+#### Analysis
+The numbers, i.e 0, 1, 2, are sorted by moving 0's and 2's to the start and end of the array, respectively.
+To achieve the target time complexity, we perform a single traversal by maintaining two variables to keep track of the indices of the location for the last index of the 0's and first index of the 2's.
+Thanks to that, we move in-place 0's and 2's to the target locations efficiently.

 ## Acknowledgements
 The project is developed as a part of the Data Structures & Algorithms course offered by Udacity.